Four Pillars of Safety Management Systems (SMS)

 - Aircraft maintenance organizations (AMOs or MROs);

-- Air navigation services providers; and
+- Air navigation services providers;

-- Airport operators.
+- Airport operators (certified aerodromes).

 This article will explain the origin of the four pillars, which took considerable researching.